watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

 ### Enable ELSER model (v2)
 ELSER model is not enabled by default, but you can enable it in Kibana.
 Please follow the [download-deploy-elser instructions](https://www.elastic.co/guide/en/machine-learning/8.11/ml-nlp-elser.html#download-deploy-elser) to do it.

+Note: `.elser_model_2_linux-x86_64` is an optimized version of the ELSER v2 model and is preferred to use if it is available.
+Learn more about [inference-ingest-pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/8.11/semantic-search-elser.html#inference-ingest-pipeline) from the tutorial.

 ### Load data into Elasticsearch
 In Kibana, you can upload a data file to Elasticsearch cluster using the Data Visualizer in the Machine Learning UI https://localhost:5601/app/ml/filedatavisualizer.